iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Minimum Cost Flow Optimality Conditions.md

 Theorem 9.4 can be derived from both, the optimality no negative cycle conditions, OR, the strong duality theorem from LP applied to the Primal and Dual Formulations of the Network Flow Standard Form.

 #### **Claim-1 | Complementary Slackness Above is From LP Duality**
-> We can use the LP strong duality to derive the complentary slackness for the optimal flow conditions and the reduced costs from potentials.
+> We can use the LP strong duality to derive the complementary slackness for the optimal flow conditions and the reduced costs from potentials.

 **Proof**: